Skip to Content

 Candidates for the Certificate in Science and Technology shall follow a flexible course of study of at least 60 credits at 100-level or above.

-The Certificate can also be completed without endorsement.
-Courses can be chosen from a wide range of subject areas (prefixes):
+Courses can be chosen from the following subject areas (prefixes):

-Students may exit with a Certificate in Science and Technology from the Bachelor of Engineering with Honours, Bachelor of Food Technology with Honours, Bachelor of Medical Laboratory Science, Bachelor of Veterinary Science, and Bachelor of Veterinary Technology.
+Students may exit with a Certificate in Science and Technology from the Bachelor of AgriCommerce, Bachelor of Construction, Bachelor of Engineering with Honours, Bachelor of Food Technology with Honours, Bachelor of Medical Laboratory Science, Bachelor of Veterinary Science, and Bachelor of Veterinary Technology.

 These regulations should be read in conjunction with all other Statutes and Regulations of the University including the General Regulations for Undergraduate Degrees, Undergraduate Diplomas, Undergraduate Certificates, Graduate Diplomas and Graduate Certificates